Understanding the associated injuries to better treat and protect the knee

 These combined lesions result in a multidirectional instabilityThey are often responsible for significant pain and marked functional impairment.
 Their presence complicates treatment and can prolong the duration of rehabilitation.

-Impact of associated lesions on symptoms and treatment
+Impact of associated cruciate ligament injuries on symptoms and treatment

-Associated injuries directly influence the clinical course of an ACL rupture.
+Associated cruciate ligament injuries directly influence the clinical course of an ACL rupture.
 They can:

 - increase the intensity and duration of pain,